wrfchem-leeds/WRFotron/docs/book/_build/html/_sources/faqs.md

   - PM$_{2.5 - 10}$ assigned to all matter for 2.5-10 $\mu m$ only.
   - PM$_{2.5}$ = Other PM$_{2.5}$ assigned to inorganic matter for <2.5 $\mu m$ only.
   - OC assigned to OM.
+    - OM is sometimes provided directly or can be converted from OC using a (sector-specific) scaling factor (e.g., 1.4 - 1.7).

 - To meet this requirement you can either edit the data or the input namelist to [`anthro_emis`](https://github.com/wrfchem-leeds/WRFotron/blob/master/emis_edgarhtap2_mozmos.inp).
   - *It is recommended to edit the data*, as these subtractions can lead to negative values in some grid cells which will break the model.